gayathri133/Three-tier-architecture-on-AWS/README.md

    - Configure IAM roles to grant specific permissions to resources.

 ## Project Documentation
-For detailed architecture diagrams, configurations, and additional notes, refer to the [Project Document.docx](link-to-document).
+For detailed architecture diagrams, configurations, and additional notes, refer to the "Project Document.docx"

 ## Future Enhancements
 - Implement AWS CloudFormation for automated deployment.